ArjunJadeja/arjunjadeja.github.io/_posts/2024-08-04-annotations-in-programming-with-kotlin-ft-ksp.md

 Now can we say that annotations are frontend of the complicated process running behind the scene and making life easy for user(here, it is developer)?

-don't hesitate to use use it wisely 😉
+don't hesitate to use them wisely 😉

 checkout [KotlinPoet](https://square.github.io/kotlinpoet/) for code generation and use it with ksp to generate code.